 The Company maintains a profit sharing plan pursuant to Sections 401(a) and (k) of the Internal Revenue Code of 1986, as amended, or the Code.
 The plan is available to substantially all employees who meet the length of service requirements.
 Prior to January 1, 2009, employees could elect to contribute between 2% to 17% of their compensation, and the Company would make matching contributions in an amount equal to one dollar for each dollar of deferred earnings not to exceed 3% of the participants' earnings.
 Participants partially vested in the Company contributions after one year and fully vested after five years.
 Effective January 1, 2009, the Company amended its profit sharing plan.
 Starting January 1, 2009, employees may elect to contribute up to 75% of their compensation; however, contributions are limited to a maximum annual amount as set periodically by the Code.
-The Company will make matching contributions in an amount equal to one dollar for each dollar of deferred earnings up to the first 1%, and then make matching contributions in an amount equal to 50% of one dollar for each dollar on the subsequent 5% of deferred earnings.
+The Company will make matching contributions in an amount equal to 50% of one dollar for each dollar on the subsequent 5% of deferred earnings.
 The contributions become fully vested after two years.
 The Company contributed \$2.3 million, \$2.2 million, and \$2.0 million, to its profit sharing plan during the years ended December 31, 2010, 2009, and 2008, respectively.

 The Company has non-qualified deferred compensation plans for select groups of management: the Herbalife Management Deferred Compensation Plan and the Herbalife Senior Executive Deferred Compensation Plan.
-The deferred compensation plans allow eligible employees to elect annually to defer up to 75% of their base annual salary and up to 100% of their annual bonus for each calendar year, or the Annual Deferral Amount.
+The deferred compensation plans allow eligible employees to elect annually to defer up to 75% of their base annual salary and up to 100% of their annual bonus for each calendar year, or the Annual Deferred Compensation Plan.
 The Company makes matching contributions on behalf of each participant in the Senior Executive Deferred Compensation Plan.
 The Senior Executive Deferred Compensation Plan provides that the amount of the matching contributions is to be determined by the Company at its discretion.
 For 2009 and 2008, the matching contribution was 3% of a participant's base salary.
 In 2010, the Company's matching contribution was increased to 3.5% to align with the 401(k) retirement plan match.